5 Predictions for Email in 2016

 3. Hyper personalization will continue to perform well

-As savvy marketers have abandoned "batch and blast" for segmented, targeted offers, personalization is more important than ever.
+As savvy marketers have abandoned “batch and blast” for segmented, targeted offers, personalization is more important than ever.
 If used properly, data about the customer experience can be used to create highly personalized offers that convert at a much higher rate.
-In fact, the Aberdeen Group found that personalized emails improve click-through rates by 14%, and conversion rates by 10%.
+In fact, Instapage found that personalized emails improve click-through rates by 41% and open rates by 29%.
 So, how can you send personalized emails to every contact on your list?
 Dynamic content is the way to go.

 You can personalize around anything that makes sense for your sales cycle or customer journey, but here are 10 great ideas to start making your content custom-tailored.
 And, if your sending service is not be able to handle complex personalization, check out our list of the 15 best dynamic content tools for email.

 We expect to see more companies adopting hyper-personalization tactics in 2016.
 For large retailers, this could mean one-off emails sent based on browsing behavior.
 For mid- to small-sized businesses, this personalization may be achieved through the acquisition of better customer data which facilitates more intricate segmentation.
 As long as the numbers show that there’s value in personalization, companies will keep helping us make it easier.